KAJSHU/FULL-BP-ENGLISH-PATCH/README.md

 # KAJSHU English Patch
 An English patch for Blue Protocol (JP release).

+# I will Keep this english patch updated, i will soon add the server side patch as well

 This project is _largely_ machine translated via DeepL (with a custom BP-specific glossary).
 Please set your current expectations of the project quality accordingly.
 * Roughly (3000/32000) strings were manually translated/refined, but the currently quality level of the translations are medium-to-low.